Welcome to this article – How To Become a Freelance Writer.

 Share your experiences, ask questions, and connect with other writers in your niche industry.

-Once you’ve written for a client, whether it was a favour for free, a dollar-per-piece content mill, or an established business, always ask them for a testimonial.
+Once you’ve written for a client, whether it was a favor for free, a dollar-per-piece content mill, or an established business, always ask them for a testimonial.

 Word-of-mouth referrals are such a powerful marketing tool, especially for freelance writers.